 The Prism is a cloud-based portfolio risk management software application that excels in assisting the design and management of a fund of funds or bottom up stock selection investment portfolio.
 It offers a powerful interactive 3-D graphical interface, which is a new and unique approach to the visualisation of risk, tracking error and money weighted contributions to the portfolio blend.
 ‘Top down’ and ‘bottom up’ analysis are seamlessly and aesthetically integrated.

 Our clients use elegant and powerful technology to design, defend and manage their investment strategy so as to attract and retain clients.
 Prism aims to provide a framework in which the User has flexibility and space to exercise his own creativity.

 Risk Budgeting in A-Dex Prism

-The overall expected return, total risk and tracking error of the solutions considered can also be constrained to converge on a portfolio suitable to a client’s risk profile and expectations.
+The overall expected return, total risk and tracking error of the solutions considered can be constrained to converge on a portfolio suitable to a client’s risk profile and expectations.

 The feasible set is depicted in both 3-D rotatable graphics and three 2-D faces of the feasible set.
 There are 3 possible Views that are be applied across all graphs: Weights, Total Risk and Tracking Error Views.
 In each case, all charts are coloured by the contribution of each building block to the measure selected.
 The equal contribution to total risk, ECR (TotalRisk) and equal contribution to tracking error, ECR (TrackingError) points are also shown across all charts.